The Professional Guide to Video Monetization

 Subscriptions

-Subscription monetization, also known as SVOD, is when the customer pays a single fee for ongoing access to a library of content or a succession of live streams.
+Subscription monetization, also known as SVOD (Subscription Video On Demand), is a powerful tool for creators and broadcasters alike.
+Here, viewers pay a single, recurring fee (monthly or annually) to gain unlimited access to a library of content.
+This can include everything from original series and movies to live streams and archived broadcasts.
 Some estimates state that more than a third of professional broadcasters monetize their content via subscription models.

 How to achieve effective video monetization